Shaun the Sheep: The Farmer's Llamas: Release

 The special was released on Amazon Prime Video in the USA on 13 November 2015.
 It aired in the UK on BBC One on Boxing Day 2015 at 6.10pm.
 It was released on DVD in the UK by StudioCanal on 8 February 2016.
-It was also released on DVD in Australia on 2 March 2016.
+It was also released on DVD in Australia on 2 March 2016 by ABC DVD.

 Reception and ratings

 The special was watched by 6.04 million viewers on BBC One.
 Melissa Camacho from Common Sense Media gave it four out of five and said "Shaun fans of all ages should find this adventure a delightful addition to the Aardman canon."
 Ed Power from The Daily Telegraph gave it four out of five and said "Kids, of course, will have loved every silly, sloppy minute.
 For a show going out at tea-time on Boxing Day, surely that was mission accomplished."
 Ed Liu from Toon Zone said "The show certainly held my interest and extracted more than its share of laughs, but The Farmer's Llamas doesn’t really have much more plot than an average episode of Shaun the Sheep."

-Despite the accolades, commentators noted the overt xenophobia of the storyline.

 In 2016, it was nominated for an International Emmy Award for Kids: Animation.